beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 > `ACME ROBOTIC HOUSING UNIT CLEANING SERVICES.
 YOUR HOMESTEAD WILL BE
 > DRAMATICALLY IMPROVED OR YOU WILL BE TERMINATED.
 MESSAGE ENDS.`

-Welcome back to another installment of Beej's Guide to Whatever.
+Welcome back to another installment of Beej's Guide.
 When we met last we were talking about how to make use of pointers.
 Well, what we're going to do is store a pointer off in a variable so that we can use it later.
 You can identify the _pointer type_ because there's an asterisk (`*`) before the variable name and after its type:

 ``` {.c .numberLines}
 int main(void)